haringsrob/Wordpress-Icecat/README.md

 You can create your account on: http://icecat.biz/

 You can check your website ip by entering the following command in windows CMD: ping yoururl.com.

+This plugin used to be a commercial one.
+As I am moving focus to other activities, this is now opensource and free to use.